 We’re proud to be the Greenest Fair on Earth!
 The award-winning Marin County Fair combines the red, white and blue of America’s history with the green of American’s future in sustainability by integrating environmental stewardship at the Fair.

-Sponsored by Pacific Gas & Electric, the Fair presents the first solar-powered carousel at a county fair.
+The Marin County Fair presents the first solar-powered carousel at a county fair.
 Thanks to the large solar array and lighting retrofit by Butler Amusements, this Americana carousel - featuring 18 jumping horses and one Columbia chariot will carry 40 passengers.
 The solar array generates 10 KW of sun power to run the ride.
 The carousel, retrofitted with 1,200 energy efficient LED lights and a single-phase motor designed to reduce energy, is powered by a portable solar array.

 The Three Twins Solar Stage, powered by solar panels, soaks up the sun to run the stage sound and LED lighting systems.
 The solar panels generate 83 amps (10 KW) rather than grid power.
 Over 300 community groups and individuals perform on the Three Twins Solar Stage, the first solar-powered stage at a county fair.

 Thanks to a green generator from Cresco, the Play Fair Pavilion concert stage is powered by 99% vegetable oil biodiesel.
 This generator kicks out 105 KW to run the entire sound and lighting system for the main stage.
 This will be the eighth year the Fair has powered their main stage concerts with the cleaner energy of bio-fuels.

 Harnessing The Wind